Kaja Teržan: Life and education

 Kaja Teržan was born in 1986 in Kranj, Slovenia.
 She spent kindergarten and the first two years of primary school in the suburbs of Stockholm, Sweden, after which she moved with her family to Škofja Loka, where she completed her primary education.
 At the Faculty of Arts in Ljubljana, she began studying art history and sociology, but left her studies early to focus on the practice of contemporary dance, performance.
 She works as a teacher.

 Writing

-Her appearance and debut in Slovenian literature began in 2015, when her first poetry collection Delta was published by the Centre for Slovenian Literature, in the Aleph collection.
-In the same year, part of her debut collection was presented at the Mediterranea in Milan, Italy.
+Delta, her first poetry collection was published began in 2015 the Centre for Slovenian Literature, in the Aleph collection.
+The same year, she presented it at the Mediterranea Festival in Milan.

-The following year, together with pianist Manco Udovič, she created a music-poetry project incorporating her poetry, which was presented in literary events in Slovenia.